project status complete

 There is not enough capacity in the Cardross sewer network which has led to sewer flooding affecting nearly a dozen properties.
 Geilston Park and the tennis courts have also been affected.

-Several potential solutions were considered but a new CSO is the best option to find a safe and more practicable route to divert excess rainwater away from the sewer network to reduce the risk of flooding.
+Several potential solutions were considered but a new overflow is the best option to find a safe and more practicable route to divert excess rainwater away from the sewer network to reduce the risk of flooding.

 Geilston Park

-How a CSO works
+How an overflow works